turingschool/front-end-curriculum/lessons/module-1/intro-to-responsive.md

 - `Page Layout` - The size and positioning of elements on a page.
 Examples are static, liquid, adaptive, and responsive
 - `Media Query` A CSS feature that makes it possible to apply styling based on boolean logic
-- `Breakpoint` The specific amounts that media queries reference (usually in pixels)
+- `Breakpoint` The specific amounts that media queries reference
 - `Viewport Meta Tag` An HTML tag that is used to describe attributes that affect how the page is displayed

 ## Introduction